10 Harmful Side Effects Of Mobile Phones On Teenagers

 protip_icon Quick tip

 Although it is great to be a part of the growing technological world, don’t let the side effects of mobile phones on teenagers ruin their future.
 Do not let technology take away the happiness of playing outside and spending time with family.
 Cell phones can be helpful when used smartly.
 If not, it will have irreversible effects on relationships, studies, friendships, and family bonding.
+Talk to other parents and look for information online to know at what age should kids get a phone.
 Ensure to monitor phone time strictly if you plan on letting your teen have their mobile.
 Don’t make it easily accessible as they may end up wasting all day in front of the screen.

 Infographic: Know If Your Teen Is Using Their Phone Responsibly